richard-porter/frozen-kernel/sherpa-architecture-v01.md

 ## IGL Integration

-The IGL (`frozen-kernel/carver-igl-governance-v0.1.md`) is the interpretive standard that Sherpa’s False Positive Filter now implements.
+The IGL (`frozen-kernel/carver-igl-governance-v0.2.md`) is the interpretive standard that Sherpa’s False Positive Filter now implements.
 The relationship:

-- **IGL defines** the three zones and four-factor reasonableness test
+- **IGL defines** the three zones and five-factor reasonableness test
 - **Sherpa applies** the test at runtime via the False Positive Filter
 - **Pattern Registry** accumulates Zone 2 markers and surfaces trending patterns
 - **Session Log** holds the provenance record for all interpretive decisions